sparkfabrik/nominatim-openapi/README.md

 Here is a list of external contributions (code and discussions) starting from work for this project:
 - fix typos in Nominatim error messages: [Nominatim/pull/3112](https://github.com/osm-search/Nominatim/pull/3112)
-- discussion about `jsonv2` format of Nominatim responses: [Nominatim/discussions/3115](https://github.com/osm-search/Nominatim/discussions/3115)
+- discussion about `jsonv2` and `geocodejson` formats of Nominatim responses: [Nominatim/discussions/3115](https://github.com/osm-search/Nominatim/discussions/3115)
+- proposal of a JSON schema for `geocodejson` spec: [geocodejson-spec/issues/21](https://github.com/geocoders/geocodejson-spec/issues/21)
 - ...

 ## License